weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Very solemnly, almost pityingly, Peter began the recital of his brief, dream-like acquaintance with Meriwether Bye.
-"He had quite made up his mind beforehand that he was going <span id="calibre_link-369" page-number="294" page-name="Page:There Is Confusion.djvu/300" page-index="300" page-quality="3" title="Page:There_Is_Confusion.djvu/300"></span>to die.
+"He had quite made up his mind beforehand that he was going to die.
 Perhaps you knew.
 So, I'm sure he was quite reconciled to it; I don't think you need grieve for him.
 And at the very end I was with him.
 It turned out that we had been fighting just a few yards apart.
 I think I eased him a